Point Lookout: a free weekly publication of Chaco Canyon Consulting

 This advantage applies if you're operating in a toxic political environment, and only then.
 In a toxic environment, dividing your political opponents is advantageous.
 If merely pursuing the opportunity divides your opponents, that helps your cause.
 Securing the opportunity is usually even more helpful.
 But consider this: do you really want to remain in such an environment?
 Probably not.

 Some feel that political considerations have no place when evaluating opportunities.
 Perhaps, in some organizations, they don't.
 Such organizations are rare.
 For most of us, Politics is part of Life.
-First in this series Go to top Top Next issue: Twenty-Three Thoughts Next Issue
+The Attributes of Political Opportunity: The Basics First issue in this series Go to top Top Next issue: Twenty-Three Thoughts Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info